 It’s not exactly artisan style bread since there’s no sponge involved and has a short rising time, but it’s still a good bread for serving with dinner.
 When I was younger I kneaded the dough by hand and made rather heavy loaves.
 These days I use a stand mixer or food processor to get the dough to the smooth and elastic stage.

 My loaves tend to turn out different every time based on whether I use all-purpose or bread flour, how much water I add, and how lazy I am with shaping.
-Some of the uglier loaves taste better than the pretty loaves.
+Some of the uglier Easy French Bread loaves taste better than the pretty loaves.

 And some loaves have more flavor due to toppings.
 For instance, every so often I’ll put a layer of minced dried garlic, onions, poppyseeds and sesame seeds on top — same as you’d get on an Everything Bagel.